 Dan LeKander loves Sudoku, too, and he's figured out a technique that eliminates guessing and erasing.
 His book explains, step by step, how to understand the principles behind Sudoku and how to solve the puzzles efficiently.
 He takes you through a puzzle, explaining each step.
 Each step is accompanied by a diagram that shows what was done.

 Michael Folsom was a regular contributor to TI Life.
 His work has been featured in Thousand Islands Sun, Know Your Ships, Boatnerd.com and more.
 He is also created his website Ship Watcher Blog – the most comprehensive seaway information site for the region.
-Michael was the creator and organizer of Sailing Seaway Clayton which was a weekend of waterfront activities taking place in June.
-When not on the River, Michael is the General Manager at Holiday Inn Express & Suites Syracuse North-Airport Area (Cicero)
+Michael was the creator and organizer of Sailing Seaway Clayton which was a weekend of waterfront activities .
+When not on the River, Michael can be found in Syracuse, NY.

 Click here to see all of Michael’s contributions!

 Brian Paul Johnson is one of five captains of the Wolfe Island car ferry Wolfe Islander III.
 He has worked for the Ontario Ministry of Transportation for more than 30 years, recently celebrating 20+ years as captain.
-We often see him pass through the islands as captain of the Canadian Empress.
+He recently retired as a captain of the Canadian Empress.

 Click here to see all of Brian’s contributions!